21368 customer reviews

 Whether made from Sauvignon or Courbu grapes, Pacherenc du Vic Bilh delights the senses of those who taste it.
 This wine, native to southwestern France, brings the sunshine it has soaked up right into your glass.

 Sweet and dry Pacherenc du Vic Bilh wines are similar in many ways.
 On the palate, both exhibit a certain roundness, although the sweet Pacherenc du Vic Bilh is more full-bodied.
-Visually, both wines have a golden hue, with the sweet Pacherenc du Vic Bilh displaying coppery undertones.
+Visually, both wines have a golden color, with the sweet Pacherenc du Vic Bilh displaying coppery undertones.
 The color of the dry Pacherenc du Vic Bilh is fairly uniform.
 Finally, on the nose, honey is present in both wines but remains in the background; the dry wine offers more tart notes compared to the sweet wine.

 When should you drink this wine?

-- Château Laffitte-Teston 2017 (dry)
+- 2017 Château Laffitte-Teston (dry)

-- Château de Viella 1999 (sweet)
+- Château de Viella, 1999 (sweet)

 - Domaine Sergent 2018 (dry)